 What kind of custody options do unmarried fathers and mothers have?

 First, a custody arrangement or court order is broken down into multiple key items.
-Conservatorship, rights and duties, possession, access, support are all main issues when determining custody.
+Conservatorship, rights and duties, possession, access, support, and geographic restrictions are all main issues when determining custody.

 Conservatorship is the legal term for parents.
 This designation also establishes who will designate the residence of the child.
 There are joint managing conservators, sole managing conservators, and possessory conservators in Texas.